overlookjs/plugin-match/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/overlookjs/plugin-match.svg)](https://greenkeeper.io/)
 [![Coverage Status](https://img.shields.io/coveralls/overlookjs/plugin-match/master.svg)](https://coveralls.io/r/overlookjs/plugin-match)

-# Overlook framework match router
+# Overlook framework match plugin

 Part of the [Overlook framework](https://overlookjs.github.io/).

 ## Abstract

-Route class extension which delegates handling of request either to this route, or children, based on matching the request.
+Plugin which delegates handling of requests either to this route, or children, based on matching the request.

 This is the base building block of conditional routing.

-This module does not include logic for determining which route should handle a request.
+This plugin does not include logic for determining which route should handle a request.
 It only provides the mechanism for delegation to that route once the route-matching decision is made.

-An example of a module which builds on this one is [@overlook/router-path](https://www.npmjs.com/package/@overlook/router-path), which routes requests depending on request path.
+An example of a plugin which builds on this one is [@overlook/plugin-path](https://www.npmjs.com/package/@overlook/plugin-path), which routes requests depending on request path.

 ## Usage

 ### Handling

-This extension extends `.handle()` method to call `[MATCH]()` to determine if this request matches the route.
+This plugin extends `.handle()` method to call `[MATCH]()` to determine if this request matches the route.
 It then calls other methods, depending on the matching result.

 ### Matching logic